small-cactus/M.I.L.E.S/README.md

 - **Intuitive Understanding & Action**: Powered by an advanced language model, M.I.L.E.S not only grasps even the most uniquely phrased commands but also proactively executes actions when it deems necessary.
 It's basically magic in a bottle, but not it a bottle, or magic.

-- **Customization**: Modify system prompts and wake word within the `main.py` file.
-(Shhh don't tell anyone but...
-Miles is soon gonna be able to update his own system prompt if he finds that it limits him in helping you, don't worry, it reverts back to anything you had it set to after miles is finished with it!
-And yes you can turn this feature off.)
+- **Customization**: Just ask M.I.L.E.S to change his model and he will.
+Modify system prompts and wake wake word within the main.py file.

 - **World Class Wake Word Invocation**: Whether you say "Hey Miles", "Hi Miles", "What's up Miles", "Miles", or literaly any starting phrase that ends with "Miles", the system WILL respond accurately.
 We have about a 10% fail rate for hearing if it's been activated, and a 0% accidental activation error rate.